tttapa/Control-Surface/doxygen/pages/MIDI.md

 } callback; // Instantiate a callback
 ```

-If you send a Note On message on MIDI Channel 4 for
+If you send a Note On message on MIDI %Channel 4 for
 note number 60 = 0x3C (middle C) with a velocity of
 127 = 0x7F to the Arduino, you should see the following in the Serial monitor:
 ```text